 Allowance for Funds Used During Construction (AFUDC).
 AFUDC, which represents the estimated debt and equity costs of capital funds necessary to finance the construction and expansion of certain new regulated facilities, consists of two components, an equity component and an interest expense component.
 The equity component is a non-cash item.
-AFUDC is capitalized as a component of Property, Plant and Equipment cost, with offsetting credits to the Statements of Operations through Other Income and Expenses, Net for the equity component and Interest Expense for the interest expense component.
+After construction is completed, we are permitted to recover these costs through inclusion in the rate base and in the depreciation provision.
+AFUDC is capitalized as a component of Property, Plant and Equipment cost in the Balance Sheet, with offsetting credits to the Statements of Operations through Other Income and Expenses, Net for the equity component and Interest Expense for the interest expense component.
+There was no material AFUDC recognized for 2015, 2014 and 2013.